-••• FORM NO. 3CE AC .
-[See rule 10D] 1 mation by a constituent entity, resident in India, of an i resident in India, for the purposes of sub-section (1) of se 1.
+FORM NO. 3 CEAC [See rule 10 DB] mation by a constituent entity, resident in India, of a resident in India, for the purposes of sub-section (1) of 1.
 Name of the constituent entity - 2.
 Address of the constituent entity - 3.
-Permanent account number of the constituent entity- 1.
+Permanent account number of the constituent entity- 4.
 Name of the international group - 5.
-Name of the parent entity of the international group - 5.
+Name of the parent entity of the international group - 6.
 Address of the parent entity of the international group - 7.
 The country of residence of the parent entity - 8.
-Whether the international group has designated an alternate t the report referred to in sub-section (2) of section 286 - Yes/No 9.
-If yes, name and address of the alternate reporting entity of th e international group - (i) Name of alternate reporting entity (ii) Address 10.
+Whether the international group has designated an alternative report referred to in sub-section (2) of section 286 - Yes.
+9. If yes, name and address of the alternate reporting entity of (i) Name of alternate reporting entity and the same group (ii) Address 10.
 The country of residence of the alternate reporting entity - 11.
-Reportable Accounting Year - son/daughter/wife of ibri hereby declare that I am f furnishing the information in my capacity as (designation) of nam ne of the assessee) and I am competent to fir nish the said infor nation and verify it.
-Plan e: Signature" Date E Address of the declarant PAN of the declarant Vote : Strike off whichever is not applicable. his form has to be signed by the person competent to verify the atom of income under vector 140
+Reportable Accounting Year - I am j furnishing the information in my capacity as (designation) of (nan ne of the assessee) and $m{l}$ am competent to fix nish the said inj formation and verify it.
+Plac E Signature" Date £ Address of the declarant PAN of the declarant Note e: Strike off whichever is not applicable. his form has to be signed by the person competent to verify to he return of teams under certific 140